The Vermont Statutes Online

 The profits received by the State of Vermont through the sale of the Tri-State Lotto tickets shall be deposited in the Education Fund established by 16 V.S.A. § 4025 and used solely for the purposes of State and local funding of public education.
 (Added 1985, No. 28, § 2; amended 1997, No. 60, § 87, eff.
 July 1, 1998.)

-This Compact shall become effective when bills of the Maine and the New Hampshire general assemblies which incorporate the Compact become law in Maine and New Hampshire.
+This Compact shall become effective when bills of the Maine and the New Hampshire general assemblies that incorporate the Compact become law in Maine and New Hampshire.
 (Added 1985, No. 28, § 2.)